The input monitor allows a digital output to be set, or a buzzer to be sounded, based on the state of device digital inputs, and a speed threshold.

 However this results in buzzing immediately once the ignition is turned on.
 Setting up the Input Monitor will allow the vehicle speed to be taken into account.

-So for a device with the seatbelt connected to Digital Input 1, which we wish to buzz when travelling at > 10km/h, the ignition line is active, and the seatbelt input is inactive - settings would be
+So for a device with the seatbelt connected to Digital Input 1, which we wish to buzz when travelling at > 10km/h and the ignition is inactive - settings would be

 - Speed threshold of 10km/h, hysterisis of 3km/h